Alexhuszagh/Python-for-Biologists/Python Data Types.md

 ### Dictionary

-> Dictionaries, or dict, are key-to-value pairs, like a treasure chest with only a given treasure for each key.
+> Dictionaries, or dict, are key-to-value pairs, like a dictionary or translation guide book, with one value for each key.

 ```python
 >>> a = {}